Kernel Mode Heap Corruption BSoD: What is it & How to Fix

 KERNEL-mode-heap kernel mode heap corruption

-The Blue Screen of Death or BSoD is a common occurrence in Windows and results in system crashes.
-Kernel Mode Heap Corruption is one such BSoD error and many users have reported that it has crashed their system.
+The Blue Screen of Death or BSoD is common in Windows and results in system crashes.
+Kernel Mode Heap Corruption is one such BSoD error; many users have reported that it has crashed their system.

 What causes heap corruption?